-On August 16, 2022, President Biden signed the Inflation Reduction Act of 2022 (IRA) into law, effectively making the largest investment in climate action in U.S. history that will result in 1 billion metric tons of annual emissions reductions by 2030.
+On August 16, 2022, President Biden signed the Inflation Reduction Act of 2022 (IRA) into law, effectively making the largest investment in climate action in U.S. history that, when combined with the Bipartisan Infrastructure law, will result in 1 billion metric tons of annual emissions reductions by 2030 – 10 times more climate impact than any other single piece of legislation ever enacted.
 The IRA, a $369 billion climate and tax package, will impact all facets of our energy and transportation systems, driving down emissions by 40 percent by 2030, most of the way to the president’s pledge to the world that the U.S. would cut its emissions more than half this decade.

 Following in the spirit of the Biden Administration’s Justice40 initiative, equity and environmental justice are woven throughout many of the provisions in the IRA, a welcome sign of progress and a testament to the persistent advocacy of environmental and climate justice leaders.